telerik/blazor-docs/components/gantt/gantt-tree/editing/popup.md

 # Gantt Tree Popup Editing

-Popup editing lets the user click an [Edit command button]({%slug components/grid/columns/command%}) on the row, and a popup shows up with all its editable columns open up for changes.
+Popup editing lets the user click an [Edit command button]({%slug components/grid/columns/command%}) on the row, and a popup shows up with the editable fields associated with a Gantt Task.
 They can then click the `Save` button in the dialog to submit the changes to the model.
 This fires the `OnUpdate` event where your code receives the updated model so you can work with the data (for example, to call the appropriate method of your service).

 In a similar fashion, the `Cancel`, `Delete` command buttons and the `Add` toolbar button fire events to let you handle the data source operations.